Jessica Barden: Personal life

 Barden married Jungleland director Max Winkler in March 2021.
 On 19 October 2021, Barden announced she had given birth to their first child, a daughter.

 Barden has opened up about her experiences with anxiety and therapy.

+In a 2023 interview with The Daily Telegraph, Barden spoke out against "working class tourism" in acting and posh actors who approach working class roles with a condescending or ignorant attitude, specifically calling out Emma Corrin for wanting to do a "gritty" film with an "outrageous accent".